JonathanYiv/jonathanyiv.github.io/resume.md

 <sub>Mar 2014 - Jul 2014</sub>

-Ensured deliveries were packaged correctly, delivered quickly through usage of shortcuts or low traffic areas while adhering to traffics laws, and was friendly at the door.
+Ensured deliveries were packaged correctly, delivered quickly through usage of shortcuts or low traffic areas while adhering to traffic laws, and was friendly at the door.

 I would often take two deliveries while my coworkers took one.